 Locally Grown Food

-Fruits, cider, herbs, and a variety of vegetables grown on Arbor Day Farm are incorporated into menu items in Lied Lodge’s Timber Dining Room, providing the freshest options for our guests and greatly reducing the miles traveled by our food items.
+Fruits, cider, herbs, and a variety of vegetables grown on Arbor Day Farm are incorporated into menu items at Timbers, providing the freshest options for our guests and greatly reducing the miles traveled by our food items.
 Other items like meat, cheese, and seasonal produce are sourced locally whenever possible.

 Recycled or environmentally preferred office supplies are purchased whenever possible.
 Our copy machines are stocked with recycled copy paper containing a minimum of 35% post-consumer content.

 A Toyota Prius hybrid vehicle is used to shuttle guests and transport employees.